Key takeaways:

 PSI has a variety of testing locations and available time slots to accommodate any schedule.
 You must schedule your test at least 24 hours prior to the test time.

-Reciprocity agreements are arrangements made between states to allow one state’s license to be accepted in a different state.
+Reciprocity agreements are arrangements made between states that allow one state’s license to be accepted in another state.

 Colorado plumbing license costs